jonnolen/wa-toolkit-ios/README.md

 You can enable logging for the library when you are working with it in debug mode by setting an environment variable for your run.
 Go into your project schema and add the environment variable WALogging and set it to YES and logging information will print in the console.

-## Using the Sample Application

-The watoolkitios-samples project contains a working iPhone project sample located in the samples directory to demonstrate the functionality of the library.
-To use this, download the XCode 4 project and compile.
-Before running, be sure to enter your Windows Azure storage account name and access key in RootViewController.m.
-Your account name and access key can be obtained from the Windows Azure portal.

 ## Using the Library in your application

 Xcode 4.x (library)